jeanlauliac/ninja-build/README.md

 available on the command line everywhere.
 This is not recommended, because the ninja version can conflict between different projects.

 Right now, the installed version of Ninja is 1.3.4.
+It won't work on Windows because the bootstrap is written for `bash` (should be migrated to Python or best, JS).
 Feel free to open a pull request for any possible improvements, including potential future Ninja version increase.